Hyperliquid’s USDH Stablecoin Goes Live, Kicks Off Action With $2.3M Volume In Early Trading

 Prabhjote Gill·Stocktwits

-Hyperliquid’s native stablecoin USDH, developed by Native Markets, officially started trading on Wednesday.
+Hyperliquid’s (HYPE) native stablecoin USDH, developed by Native Markets, officially started trading on Wednesday.

-Early action looks steady but active, with around $2.3 million exchanged in the USDH/USDC pair since the market opened, according to data on CoinMarketCap.
-It showed that trading volume has increased by more than 37% since the stablecoin went live.
+Early action looks steady but active, with around $2.3 million exchanged in the USDH/USDC pair since the market opened, according to data on CoinMarketCap, which shows trading volume climbing more than 37% since launch.

-USDH is the first dollar-pegged token to make it through Hyperliquid’s validator-driven selection process.
-The token is built on HyperEVM and bridged across Hyperliquid’s stack.
-Native Markets beat out Paxos, Frax, Agora, and others in the vote earlier this month.
+USDH is the first dollar-pegged token approved through Hyperliquid’s validator-driven selection process.
+Built on the HyperEVM network and secured by HyperCore, Native Markets beat out Paxos, Frax, Agora, and others in a vote earlier this month.

 Read also: Tether CEO Confirms Targeting Up To $20B Fundraise, Valuation Could Rival OpenAI